hellerve/talks/enthusiasticon-2020/notes.md

 languages.
 And thus implementing comments is as simple as telling the compiler to jump ahead.

-Let’s go to APL, because I’m running out of time.
+Let’s look at APL.
 APL stands for “A Programming Language”, but I always imagine it to stand for “Array Programming Language”.
 APL and its descendants (there is a whole family, like for all languages that I mention in this talk) mostly operate on n-dimensional arrays.
 Everything is an operation on an array, and this, too, leads to idiosyncratic solutions.

 APL also has a somewhat infamous fetish for unique glyphs, and I couldn’t get LaTEX to render my code example, so I decided to type them into a REPL and take a screenshot.
-I apologize.
+This is what we’re working with.

 I actually have two examples.
 Everything behind this little round figure with two legs is a comment, so this is the first and only example in this talk